axyorah/lsystem2flower/README.md

 ```

 ### Prerequisites <a name="prerequisites"></a>
-This project is written partially in `javascript` (the L-System part) and partially in `python3` (the pix2pix part), so to get things running we'd need to take care of the dependencies of both sides.
+This project is written partially in `javascript` (the L-System part) and partially in `python3` (the pix2pix part), so to get things running we'd need to take care of the dependencies on both sides.

 First, you need to have [python3](https://www.python.org/) and [node.js](https://nodejs.org/en/) installed on your machine.